MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

     - An HSM-protected key that you create on-premises and transfer to Key Vault as an HSM-protected key.

-    - A software-protected key that you create on-premises and convert and then transfer to Key Vault as an HSM-protected key.
+    - A software-protected key that you create on-premises, convert, and then transfer to Key Vault as an HSM-protected key.
 This option is supported only when you [migrate from Active Directory Rights Management Services (AD RMS)](migrate-from-ad-rms-to-azure-rms.md).

     - A software-protected key that you create on-premises and import to Key Vault as a software-protected key.
 This option requires a .PFX certificate file.